21 Best Fishing Spots Near San Diego

 They also are home to largemouth bass and bluegill.

-The bass and trout have been caught in the 15-pound-plus range, while the lake records for channel catfish as well as carp have pushed close to 40 pounds.
+The bass and trout have been caught in the 15-pound-plus range, while the lake records for channel catfish and carp have pushed close to 40 pounds.

 For more information, including fees and amenities, see the Santee Lakes website.